Printing difficult high contrast negatives

 Split grade printing

 I prefer to use the method of split grade printing, especially when dealing with difficult negatives.
 It breaks the printing down into, what are for me at least, more controllable steps compared to using a fixed paper grade approach.
 Using variable contrast paper you have the option of using either approach that fits you best.
-And just because you are using variable contrast does not mean you cannot also employ other contrast control measures like masking, flashing and two bath development to fine tune your prints.
+And just because you are using variable contrast does not mean you cannot also employ other contrast control measures.
+Such techniques like masking, flashing and two bath development can be used to fine tune your prints.

 Pre-flashing the print highlights

 For this print I chose to pre-flash the lower two thirds of the image with non image forming light.
 The aim of the pre-flash is to boost highlight details in the forest understorey, by heightening the sensitivity of the emulsion to the main print exposure and thereby encourage more highlight detail to become visible in the print.
 Such a small pre-flash exposure does not affect the darker print tones to the same extent as it does the highlights.

 Soft grade exposure first, then add the hard grade

 When I split print I start with a soft light exposure to determine the correct exposure for an important area of print highlight.
 To that base exposure I might dodge (subtract) certain areas of exposure from the print or burn in (add) exposure.
 I then work with the hard light exposure, again using a base exposure with dodging or burning as required.
 Les McLean has written a short but excellent introduction to split grade printing in his “Articles” section on his web site.